SESYNC-ci/advanced-git-lesson/slides/branch.md

 ===

+### Use cases for branches

-Using branches in your collaborative research workflow can make your life a lot easier.
-For example, several collaborators could work on code simultaneously, each in their own branch, pushing commits as they work.
+- **Making your collaborative workflow smoother**: If several collaborators are working on code simultaneously, each one can create their own branch, pushing commits as they work.
 No merge conflicts would occur in the primary branch during that time, saving the hassle of resolving many little conflicts one by one.
 When everyone is done, they merge their branches into the primary branch and resolve everything at once.

 ![]({% include asset.html path="images/atlassian_merge_after.png" %}){:width="50%" style="border: none; box-shadow: none;"}
 *[Image][using-branches] by Atlassian / [CC BY]*
 {:.captioned}

-Branches are very useful in software development.
-For example, many R packages are downloadable directly from the GitHub repository.
-Let's say the developer is testing out changes that she wants to push to GitHub so that other collaborators can see them, but she doesn't want those changes to be made to the publicly downloadable version yet.
+- **Testing changes in software and web development**: For example, many R packages are downloadable directly from the GitHub repository.
+Let's say the developer is testing out changes that she wants to push to GitHub so that other collaborators can see them.
 In that situation, it is ideal to create a branch.
 If the branch is pushed to the remote, it will be accessible to other collaborators but not to people that download the primary branch.
 It's also a good idea to use branches to test out changes to websites hosted on GitHub Pages before going live.
 {:.notes}